pbellec/basc_fir_paper/README.md

 basc_fir_paper
 ==============

-This git-hub repository is a companion to the following publication:
+This git-hub repository is a companion for the following publication:

 _The richness of task-evoked hemodynamic responses defines a pseudo-hierarchy of functionally meaningful brain networks_